The Teaser's Role in Sell-Side M&A

 Formatting and Presentation

-Professional presentation matters.
-Teasers represent the seller's first impression with buyers and reflect on the advising bank's quality.
+Professional presentation matters because teasers represent the seller's first impression with buyers and reflect on the advising bank's quality.
+Poor presentation suggests carelessness that raises questions about the overall process quality.

 Common Mistakes to Avoid

-Over-disclosure: Including details that make identification easy defeats the teaser's purpose.
-Review with fresh eyes asking "could someone identify this company?"
+Over-disclosure happens when including details that make identification easy defeats the teaser's confidentiality purpose.
+Review with fresh eyes asking "could someone identify this company from these details?"
+Customer names, specific locations, or unique product details often create identification risks.

-Inconsistent tone: The teaser sets expectations for the process.
-Overpromising or aggressive language can backfire when reality emerges in the CIM.
+Inconsistent tone creates problems when the teaser sets expectations that the CIM contradicts.
+Overpromising or aggressive language can backfire when reality emerges in detailed materials.
+Maintain honest, compelling positioning that the full disclosure will support.

-Neglecting the ask: Failing to clearly state what transaction the seller seeks leaves buyers uncertain about whether to engage.
+Neglecting the ask by failing to clearly state what transaction the seller seeks leaves buyers uncertain about whether to engage.
+Specify whether you're seeking a full sale, majority stake, or minority investment and what buyer characteristics matter most.

 Teaser Variations by Deal Type